awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 ### Microsoft Smooth Streaming<a name="function-restrictions-microsoft-smooth-streaming"></a>

-You cannot use edge functions with a CloudFront distribution that you’re using for streaming media files that you’ve transcoded into the Microsoft Smooth Streaming format\.
+You cannot use edge functions with a CloudFront distribution that you're using for streaming media files that you've transcoded into the Microsoft Smooth Streaming format\.

 ### Tagging<a name="function-restrictions-tagging"></a>